pudly/schmopera-hugo/content/articles/talking-with-singers-levente-molnr.md

 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1539789158851/sqmolnar_levente.jpg.jpg"
 primary_image_credit = "Levente Molnár, baritone."
 publishDate = "2018-10-17T11:29:00-04:00"
-related_articles = ["articles/talking-with-singers-matthew-polenzani.md","articles/talking-with-singers-gyula-nagy.md"]
+related_articles = ["articles/talking-with-singers-matthew-polenzani.md", "articles/talking-with-singers-gyula-nagy.md"]
 related_people = ["scene/people/levente-molnar.md"]
 short_description = "&quot;I have learnt a lot but there is still a lot to learn.
 The most important thing I&#039;ve learned is that the calling is not only about professionalism and talent.
-Many other factors also play a role in the career of a professional singer, some of which might be harmful to the art itself.&quot;" slug = "talking-with-singers-levente-molnr" title = "Talking with singers: Levente Molnár"
+Many other factors also play a role in the career of a professional singer, some of which might be harmful to the art itself.&quot;" slug = "talking-with-singers-levente-molnár" title = "Talking with singers: Levente Molnár"

 +++
 ### Why do you sing, particularly in the field of opera?

 First and foremost, because of a love for the art form.
 When a person doesn't really love opera, I always feel that they don't know the genre well enough, and just haven't yet found what will give them a real cathartic experience.
 I didn't use to know opera either until a lovely teacher of mine got me acquainted with it.
 For this I am eternally grateful to her.
 I already had a good singing voice as a child and took part in folk song competitions.
 I loved singing; it gave me something other subjects like the sciences never could.
 Singing connected me to the world and to God.
 It gave me a certainty, an answer to the question of who I am, where my path lies in this vast forest of life where we have to make choices every single second.